 Master of Public Policy

-The GRE is recommended, but not required, for any student – international or domestic – that has completed all the requirements for their high school diploma, bachelor's degree, or an advanced degree in an educational institution.
+The GRE is recommended, but not required, for any student – international or domestic – that has completed all the requirements for their high school diploma, bachelor's degree, or an advanced degree in an educational institution where the primary and/or dominant language of instruction is English.

 Requirements

 Students are required to complete 72 units of graduate courses.
-In the first year, students will attend an introductory conference, participate in a workshop, and take seven core courses and two elective courses.
+In the first year, students will attend an introductory conference and take seven core courses and two elective courses.
 In the summer after the first year, students will participate in a policy-relevant internship in an appropriate government, business, or nonprofit setting.
-In the second year, students take three core courses and five elective courses.
+In the second year, students take three core courses (including a two-quarter capstone research project) and five elective courses.

 A part-time option is available for students.
 Part-time students take two courses per quarter over the span of three years.
 These students have the choice of completing the required summer internship in the summer after year one, or the summer after year two.
 The required capstone project takes place during the winter and spring quarters of year three.